-- 2 (1) In this Bylaw, - "Committee" means a Standing, Select, or other Committee of Council, but does not include COTW; - "COTW" means the Committee of the Whole of Council; - "Corporate officer" means the corporate officer for the Village or their designate; - "Council" means the Council of the Village of Ashcroft; - "Village" means the Corporation of the Village of Ashcroft; - "Mayor" means the Mayor of the Village; - "Municipal Hall" means Ashcroft Municipal Hall located at 601 Bancroft Street, Ashcroft British Columbia; - "Public notice posting place" means the notice board at the Municipal Hall. - (2) Unless otherwise provided in this Bylaw, words and phrases used herein have the same meaning as in the Community Charter, Local Government Act and the Interpretation Act as the context and circumstances may require.
+2 (1) In this Bylaw,

+"Committee" means a Standing, Select, or other Committee of Council, but does not include COTW;

+"COTW" means the Committee of the Whole of Council;

+"Corporate officer" means the corporate officer for the Village or their designate;

+"Council" means the Council of the Village of Ashcroft;

+"Village" means the Corporation of the Village of Ashcroft;

+"Mayor" means the Mayor of the Village;

+"Village Office" means Ashcroft Village Office located at 601 Bancroft Street, Ashcroft British Columbia;

+"Public notice posting place" means the notice board at the Village Office and Public Posting board on the exterior of the Village Office.

+(2) Unless otherwise provided in this Bylaw, words and phrases used herein have the same meaning as in the Community Charter, Local Government Act and the Interpretation Act as the context and circumstances may require.